Skip to content

 Note: Each character can only map to one image.
 Assigning a character that’s already in use (either by another image or a text glyph) will override the previous one.
 Image glyphs have priority over text glyphs.

-• Preview: The interface provides real-time visual feedback.
+• The interface provides real-time visual feedback as you make changes.

-Image glyphs are treated like any other character and are packed into the same texture atlas alongside your text glyphs.
+Image glyphs are packed into the same texture atlas alongside text glyphs.

-• Seamless Packing: Images and text are arranged together efficiently to minimize texture size.
+• Images and text glyphs are arranged together to minimize texture size.

-• Override Priority: If an image glyph is mapped to the same character as a text glyph (e.g., ‘A’), the image glyph will be used.
+• If an image glyph is mapped to the same character as a text glyph (e.g., ‘A’), the image glyph takes priority.

-• Consistent Metrics: Spacing and layout rules are applied consistently for all glyphs.
+• Spacing and layout rules apply consistently to all glyphs.

 Best Practices for Performance and Quality